 One of my fave brands is Innocent.
 I love their quirkiness and silly sense of humour (follow Innocent on Twitter for totally bonkers musings on everything!)
-I buy Innocent smoothies because not only is it a brand for me – I like to think I’m also a bit quirky and daft.
-It’s also a quick way of making sure my son gets some fruit and veg into his diet, (problem solved) it stops me stressing about how to trick him into eating carrot or broccoli (improves my life), and makes me think that I’m a good mum (the feel)
+I buy Innocent smoothies because not only is it the brand for me (I like to think I’m also a bit quirky and daft), it’s also a quick way of making sure my son gets some fruit and veg into his diet, (problem solved) it stops me stressing about how to trick him into eating carrot or broccoli (improves my life), and makes me think that I’m a good mum (the feel)

 If you look closely at Innocent’s packaging or advertising you’ll see that the message of ‘easy goodness’ is carried throughout and they deliver it in a way that’s fun, loveable and very human.
 I’m sold!

-OK, so not everyone can position themselves as irreverently as Innocent, but every business can apply the human touch.
-Step away from talking about the functional problem you solve and begin to talk not just about the functional problem they solve but also the emotional benefit of buying their service and the value it will bring into their customer’s lives.
+OK, so not everyone can position themselves as Innocent, but every business can apply the human touch.
+Step away from talking about the functional problem you solve and begin to talk about emotions; the benefit of buying your service and the value it will bring into your customer’s lives.